 - Offer a choice of low molecular weight heparin (LMWH) or fondaparinux to patients with confirmed proximal DVT or PE, taking into account comorbidities and contra-indications, with the following exceptions:

-- For patients with severe renal impairment or established renal failure (estimated glomerular filtration rate <30 ml/min/1.73 m2), offer unfractionated heparin (UFH) with dose adjustments based on the activated partial thromboplastin time (APTT), or LMWH with dose adjustments based on an anti-Xa assay.
+- For patients with severe renal impairment or chronic kidney disease Stage 4 or 5 (estimated glomerular filtration rate <30 ml/min/1.73 m2), offer unfractionated heparin (UFH) with dose adjustments based on the activated partial thromboplastin time (aPTT) or LMWH with dose adjustments based on an anti-Xa assay.

-- Start the LMWH, fondaparinux or UFH as soon as possible and continue it for at least five days or until the international normalised ratio (INR) is 2 or above for at least 24 hours, whichever is longer.
+- Start the LMWH, fondaparinux or UFH as soon as possible and continue it for at least five days (or for those starting warfarin, until the international normalised ratio (INR) is 2 or above for at least 24 hours, whichever is longer.

-- Consider extending the VKA beyond three months for patients with unprovoked proximal DVT if their risk of VTE recurrence is high and there is no additional risk of major bleeding.
+- Consider extending the anticoagulant beyond three months for patients with unprovoked proximal DVT if their risk of VTE recurrence is high and there is no additional risk of major bleeding.

-- Consider catheter-directed thrombolytic therapy for patients with symptomatic iliofemoral DVT who have symptoms of less than 14 days’ duration, good functional status, a life expectancy of one year or more and a low risk of bleeding.
+- Consider catheter-directed thrombolytic therapy for patients with symptomatic iliofemoral DVT who have symptoms of less than 14 days in duration, good functional status, a life expectancy of one year or more and a low risk of bleeding.

 - Provide patients who are having anticoagulation treatment with an 'anticoagulant information booklet' and an 'anticoagulant alert card' and advise them to carry the 'anticoagulant alert card' at all times.